nokia/RED/docs/help/first_steps/setting_up_environment.md

 ### Manual environment configuration

-It is possible to add environments manually in _[Window->Preferences->Robot Framework->Installed frameworks](javascript:executeCommand\('org.eclipse.ui.window.preferences\(preferencePageId=org.robotframework.ide.eclipse.main.plugin.preferences.installed\)'\))_.
+It is possible to add environments manually in `[ Window -> Preferences -> Robot Framework -> Installed frameworks](javascript:executeCommand\('org.eclipse.ui.window.preferences\(preferencePageId=org.robotframework.ide.eclipse.main.plugin.preferences.installed\)'\))`.
 Simply use Add... button to open dialog in which the directory can be chosen.
 It should be the directory which contains one of the executable files listed above.